Chicago Cubs vs. Cincinnati Reds Results, Stats, and Recap - August 29, 2020 Gametracker

-CINCINNATI (AP) Yu Darvish scattered seven hits over six innings, Anthony Rizzo homered twice and the Chicago Cubs snapped a three-game skid with a 3-0 win over the Cincinnati Reds in the first game of a doubleheader on Saturday.
+In the opener, Yu Darvish scattered seven hits over six innings, Anthony Rizzo homered twice and the Cubs snapped a three-game skid with a 3-0 victory.

-Darvish (6-1) allowed two runners past second base and won his sixth straight decision.
-He walked two and struck out eight to outpitch Cincinnati's ace, Trevor Bauer.
+Darvish (6-1) earned his sixth straight win.
+He struck out eight and walked two, winning his matchup with Trevor Bauer, one of Cincinnati's best pitchers.

 ''It was big for sure,'' Darvish said of beating Bauer. ''He's amazing this year.
 I was thinking before the game, `I can't give them more than two runs.'''

+''So many good things happened,'' Bell said. ''Obviously, it's not way you draw it up.
+It wasn't easy by any means.
+A couple of our best players go out of the game.
+It seems like nothing went right, but our team stayed with it.
+So many little things happened to give us the opportunity to win the game.''

+Rizzo helped Chicago grab control of the opener with two big swings, connecting for solo drives in the third and sixth.

-The Reds loaded the bases with two outs in the fifth, but Darvish got Freddy Galvis to ground out weakly to third baseman Nico Hoerner.
-Jeremy Jeffress pitched the seventh and final inning for his fourth save, and Cincinnati's three-game winning streak ended.
+Jeremy Jeffress pitched the seventh for his fourth save, and Cincinnati's three-game winning streak ended.

-Rizzo lofted a 1-2 pitch into the first row of seats down the right-field line for his seventh homer of the season and a 2-0 lead.
-He led off the sixth by clubbing a 1-2 pitch deep to right for his third homer in the last two games, giving him eight on the season.

-Rizzo's homers were the first allowed by Bauer to any current Cub.
-Bauer (3-2) needed a season-high 112 pitches to get through a season-low 5 1/3 innings and lost his second consecutive start, allowing four hits and three runs with two walks and five strikeouts.
+Bauer (3-2) needed a season-high 112 pitches to get through a season-low 5 1/3 innings.
+He lost his second consecutive start, allowing four hits, striking out five and walking two.

 Bauer missed his spot on Rizzo's second blast.